Olivier-Boudeville/erlang-serial/README.md

 This is a port program with an Erlang driver for serial communication, originally written by Johan Bevemyr in 1996 and sporadically maintained by Tony Garnock-Jones from 2007 onwards.

-Thi specific repository is a subsequent fork of these works, made by Olivier Boudeville (`olivier (dot) boudeville (at) esperide (dot) com`) in order to better support devices exposing a serial interface like Enocean gateways (refer to [Ceylan-Oceanic](https://oceanic.esperide.org/index.html#software-prerequisites) for further information) and presumably Arduino platforms.
+This [specific repository(https://github.com/Olivier-Boudeville/erlang-serial) is a subsequent fork of these works, made by Olivier Boudeville (`olivier (dot) boudeville (at) esperide (dot) com`) in order to better support devices exposing a serial interface like Enocean gateways (refer to [Ceylan-Oceanic](https://oceanic.esperide.org/index.html#software-prerequisites) for further information) and presumably Arduino platforms.

-The main change done in this fork consists in disabling the *Request to Send* (RTS) and *Clear to Send* (CTS) signals (RTS/CTS flow control), which prevented proper communication with said devices.
-This change was directly taken from [this commit](https://github.com/knewter/erlang-serial/commit/fb24371ed5d143836cc8eeab1e0680e03c1a0041).
+The main changes done in this fork consists in:
+- disabling the *Request to Send* (RTS) and *Clear to Send* (CTS) signals (RTS/CTS flow control), which prevented proper communication with said devices; this change was directly taken from [this commit](https://github.com/knewter/erlang-serial/commit/fb24371ed5d143836cc8eeab1e0680e03c1a0041)
+- enabling a build also with rebar3
+- reformatting the legacy C and Erlang code for extra clarity

 Many thanks to the original authors.